 We’ve already put together a list of what might be some of the most eco friendly, sustainable and animal friendly fibres.

-In this guide, we outline some of the least eco friendly, sustainable and animal friendly fibres and fabrics (used in a range of textiles) to be aware of.
+In this guide, we outline what might be some of the least eco friendly, sustainable and animal friendly fibres and fabrics.

 Summary – Least Eco Friendly, Sustainable & Animal Friendly Fibres & Fabrics